kazuyanagimoto/staggered_did_tutorial/README.md

 1. Run `renv::restore()` in the R console to install packages
 1. Run `simulation/1_gen_data.R`-`simulation/3_estimation.R`
 1. Run `emp_application/1_overview.R`-`emp_application/3_estimation.R`
+1. By default, benchmarks are not calculated.
+Set `run_benchmark <- TRUE` for it.

 For docker-users, between the step 1 and 2, implement either